moham-p/dev/docs/java/Concurrency - Part 4.md

 }
 ```

-Unlike blocking repositories, this interface returns `Flux` and `Mono`, fully integrated with Reactor.
+Unlike blocking repositories, this interface returns `Flux` and `Mono`, fully integrated with Reactor and WebFlux for end-to-end reactive pipelines.

 ## Project Reactor vs. Node.js: A Conceptual Parallel